conlin-matt/SurfRCaT/README.md

 ### 1. SurfRCaT via precompiled app

 SurfRCaT has been bundled into a (mostly) standalone application.
 You won't need to do any coding to use it.
 However, the application is quite bulky and can take some time to download and install.
 DISCLAIMER: The app can only be run on computers running Windows.
-Additionally, while the app has been tested to run well on a number of different machines, I cannot guarentee that it will run without error on all Windows machines.
-Any issues should be reported to the Issues page, and I will do my best to ammend them.
+Additionally, while the app has been tested to run well on a number of different machines, I cannot guarantee that it will run without error on all Windows machines.
+Any issues should be reported to the Issues page, and I will do my best to amend them.

 Steps for obtaining the SurfRCaT app:
 1) Go to [this](https://drive.google.com/open?id=1os126s7bYrGzTo3P4jyUQcrrfWirl70l) link and click on the 'Download' button in the top right corner of the screen.